Kernel Mean Embedding of Distributions: A Review and Beyond: Kernel Mean Estimation and Approximation

 where $g_\lambda$ is a matrix-valued filter function.
 This function can be described in terms of a scalar function on the eigenspectrum of $\kmat$.
 That is, let $\kmat = \mathbf{U}\mathbf{D}\mathbf{U}^\top$ be the eigendecomposition where $\mathbf{D} = \mathrm{diag}(\gamma_1,\ldots,\gamma_n)$ is a diagonal matrix whose diagonal entries are eigenvalues $\gamma_i$ and $\mathbf{U} = [\mathbf{u}_1,\ldots,\mathbf{u}_n]$ is a matrix whose columns consist of eigenvectors $\mathbf{u}_i$.
 Then, we have $g_\lambda(\mathbf{D}) = \mathrm{diag}(g_{\lambda}(\gamma_1),\ldots,g_{\lambda}(\gamma_n))$ and $g_\lambda(\kmat) = \mathbf{U}g_{\lambda}(\mathbf{D})\mathbf{U}^\top$.
 Table \ref{tab:filter-func} shows examples of well-known filter functions.
 There exist efficient algorithms, \eg, Landweber iteration and iterated Tikhonov, for solving \eqref{eq:spectral-kmse} which do not require an explicit eigendecomposition of $\kmat$.
 See, \eg, \citet{Heinz96:RegInverse,Bauer07:Regularization,Vito061:Spectral,Muandet2014a} for detail of each algorithm.

 It was shown that the estimators of \citet{Muandet2014a} performs shrinkage by first projecting data onto the KPCA basis, and then shrinking each component independently according to a pre-defined shrinkage rule, which is specified by the filter function $g_{\lambda}$ \citep[Proposition 3]{Muandet2014a}.
 The shrinkage estimate is then reconstructed as a superposition of the resulting components.
 Unlike \eqref{eq:shrinkage-est}, the spectral shrinkage estimators \eqref{eq:spectral-kmse} also take the eigenspectrum of the kernel $\kmat$ into account.
-The idea has been extended to estimate the covariance operator \citep{Muandet15:KMSE,Wehbe15:ShrinkageHSIC} which is ubiquitous in kernel independence and conditional independence tests (cf. \S\ref{sec:dependency} and \S\ref{sec:cond-dependency}).
+The idea has been extended to estimate the covariance operator \citep{Muandet15:KMSE,Wehbe15:ShrinkageHSIC} which is ubiquitous in kernel independence and conditional independence tests (cf. \S\ref{sec:dependency} and \S\ref{sec:cond-dependency}). \citet{Flaxman16:BayesKME} proposes a Bayesian model for kernel mean embedding using a GP prior over the RKHS containing the mean embedding.
+While the posterior mean of the model resembles the \emph{frequentist} spectral KMSE \eqref{eq:spectral-kmse} when $g_{\lambda}(\kmat) = (\kmat + n\lambda \id)^{-1}$, a closed-form uncertainty estimate leads to a principled method for learning kernel parameters with the marginal pseudo-likelihood.

+Several ways to improve the use of kernel mean embedding have been investigated from the regularization perspective.
+In an attempt to improve the overall performance of the hypothesis testing, \citet{Harchaoui07:Homogeneity} proposed the two-sample test based on kernel FDA with Tikhonov-type regularization of the covariance operator, like the spectral KMSE.
+It was subsequently applied to change-point detection \citep{Harchaoui09:KCP} and audio segmentation \citep{Harchaoui09:KASEC}. \citet{Harchaoui09:KASEC} also considers a spectral filtering approach.
+Furthermore, \citet{Danafar13:RMMD} used the RKHS norm of the mean embeddings to directly regularize the distance between them, resulting in estimates which are similar to \eqref{eq:shrinkage-est}.
+As we can see, there is a fundamental link between Stein estimation in statistics and Tikhonov regularization in inverse problems.